 Getting the Best Treatment for Your Child

 As a parent, you want your child to have the best quality of life possible.
 Having a healthy set of teeth and a healthy jaw is a big part of this.
-Schedule an appointment at Petty, Bielik and Burke Orthodontics in Frankfort or Oak Lawn to see if two-phase orthodontic treatment is right for your child.
+Schedule an appointment at Petty & Bielik Orthodontics in Oak Lawn to see if two-phase orthodontic treatment is right for your child.
 Contact us today to book a consultation.